 I litigate large-scale, multi-party actions as well as narrow disputes.
 My courtroom experience spans state and federal courts, as well as jury and bench trials.
 I particularly enjoy and specialize in rescuing “distressed cases.“

 I have a passion for protecting the intellectual property that protects advancements in women’s health care.
 From OTC to surgical tools, I help doctors, scientists, and business individuals who work diligently to improve the health—and lives—of women around the globe.
 Protecting their intellectual property allows them to move their inventions through the development pipeline into real-world application and use.

-I’ve represented clients in actions involving a variety of industries and technologies, including medical devices, software, navigation equipment, financial equipment and audio systems.
-I rely on my courtroom and trial experience to position complex, cutting-edge technical concepts in a way that makes the most sense to the judge and jury.
+I represent clients in actions involving a variety of industries and technologies, including medical devices, software, navigation equipment, consumer products, financial equipment, and audio systems.
+I focus on developing strategies to meet my clients’ goals, which can adapt as the litigation advances, as well as match the client’s business culture.